Nimax Theatres

-Nimax Theatres Ltd. is a theatre group owned and operated by Nica Burns and Max Weitzenhoffer.
+Nimax Theatres is a theatre group owned and operated by Nica Burns and Max Weitzenhoffer.

+History

 In July 2005, Weitzenhoffer and Burns announced they were forming Nimax to buy four of London’s playhouses from Andrew Lloyd Webber, namely the Apollo Theatre, Garrick Theatre, Duchess Theatre and Lyric Theatre, taking control the following October.
 Additionally, Weitzenhoffer had already owned the Vaudeville Theatre since January 2001; it was transferred in September 2005 to the newly formed company.

 In April 2012, Nimax purchased the Palace Theatre from Lloyd Webber.